tianrenmao/Assistant-for-paper-reading-and-manuscript-writing/README.md

 Extract and sort important information using frequency-based information sorting (FIS) strategy

+The output important_word.txt contains high frequency keywords of abstracts, representing important research directions.

+The output important_sentence.txt contains high-score sentences, representing common background information, projects that have been done and important conclusions that have been drawn.

+The output important_sentence_grouped.txt contains grouped sentences based on originating references, which help understanding and writing manuscript (especially Introduction and Discussion).

  ===========================

 You can also try it for a new research field to know important information ASAP.